Labrador Institute International Indigenous Internship

 The program targets indigenous youth and provides internships for indigenous youth of Labrador.
 The successful applicants will gain experience in international Indigenous issues covering a range of topics including environmental protection, governance, cultural heritage, economic development, education, social justice, health, and language retention.

-The current internship experience started in January 2019 and is made up of:
+The next internship experience will start in January 2020 and is made up of:

 a four-month fellowship in Finland and Norway, and a one-month community and school visit component, taking place throughout Labrador.
 These presentations will focus on the intern’s individual experiences in university as well as their international involvement.

-The internship, mainly funded by the International Grenfell Association (IGA), with additional funding from NunatuKavut, Nunatsiavut, Labrador Institute, UArctic and the Indigenous Peoples' Secreratariat (IPS), covers return travel to Rovaniemi, Finland from NL (includes airfare, hotel, meals and incidentals), living expenses during the internship with UArctic, travel to Tromso, Norway (includes airfare, hotel, meals and incidentals), living expenses during the internship with IPS, and then travel within Labrador (including airfare, hotels, meals and incidentals) to complete the community engagement portion of the internship.
+The internship, mainly funded by the International Grenfell Association (IGA), with additional funding from NunatuKavut, Nunatsiavut, Labrador Institute, and the Indigenous Peoples' Secretariat (IPS), covers return travel to Tromso, Norway from NL (includes airfare, hotel, meals and incidentals), living expenses during the internship with IPS, travel to Rovaniemi, Finland (includes airfare, hotel, meals and incidentals), living expenses during the internship with UArctic, and then travel within Labrador (including airfare, hotels, meals and incidentals) to complete the community engagement portion of the internship.

 The applicant must …